Use Proper Cooking Temperatures to Ensure Safe Food

 3. Avoid Cross-Contamination

-When cooking raw meat or seafood, one thing that you should be wary of is cross-contamination.
+When cooking raw meat or seafood, one thing to be wary of is cross-contamination.
 Even when food is cooked to the right temperature, cross-contamination with raw meat can transfer harmful bacteria.

-You must avoid cross-contamination during the preparation process.
+You must avoid cross-contamination during preparation.
 Ensure you have separate boards for raw meat and vegetables.
 Never place raw and cooked meat on the same plate.

 4. Follow the Recommended Cooking Temperatures

-The best way to ensure that food is safe is to follow the recommended internal temperature.
+The best way to ensure food is safe is to follow the recommended internal temperature guidelines.
 Here are some of the essential guidelines to remember:

-- Meat – The ideal cooking temperature for meat, such as pork, beef, and lamb, is 145 degrees F (62 degrees C).
+- Meat – The ideal cooking temperature for pork, beef, and lamb is 145 degrees F (62 degrees C).
 If you’re cooking ground meat, the safe internal temperature is 160 degrees F (71 degrees C).

 - Poultry – Poultry meat, such as chicken and turkey, must reach an internal temperature of 165 degrees F (73 degrees C) to be safely consumed.
 The recommended internal temperature applies to all parts, including the wings, breasts, and thighs.